Canton, Cardiff: Description

-Though the area has strong working-class roots, many artists and young professionals have found the proximity to the city centre and the number of arts venues and pubs an attraction, which has resulted in gentrification and a bohemian feel.
+Though the area has strong working-class roots, many artists and young professionals have found the proximity to the city centre and the number of arts venues and pubs an attraction.

 Name

 The name (from "St. Canna's Town") refers to the 6th-century female saint after whom Pontcanna is also named.
 Canton, also known as Treganna (tref town + Saint Canna), was a 13th-century manor in Llandaff.
-It became part of Victorian era Cardiff in 1875.
+It became part of Cardiff in 1875.